-- Students must ride their assigned buses, except for emergencies or medical reasons, in which case the school Principal's approval is required. - Arrive at the bus stop 10 minutes before the anticipated pick-up. - Wait for the bus to arrive, stop, and open its doors.
-If you need to cross the street, wait for the bus to stop completely, for the driver's signal, and look both ways before crossing. - Only students are allowed on the bus.
+- Students must ride their assigned buses, except for emergencies or medical reasons, in which case the school Principal's approval is required. - If the student needs to cross the street, they will wait for the bus to stop completely.
+The driver will signal for the student to cross and the student will look both ways before crossing. - Only students are allowed on the bus. - A school administrator must approve the use of an electronic device on the bus.